 Online Learner Sets out to Change the World of Healthcare

-Emily Caudill, a student in the Masters of Healthcare Innovation (MHI) program online at The Ohio State University, always had one goal in life: to help people in whatever way she could through healthcare.
+Emily Caudill, a student in the Master of Healthcare Innovation (MHI) program online at The Ohio State University, always had one goal in life: to help people in whatever way she could through healthcare.
 This mission guided her towards serving in the Peace Corps in Lesotho, Africa where she educated many on HIV and prevention methods.
 Eventually, Caudill made her way back to the States and saw her need to help people was still as strong as ever.

 “When I first got back, I started work in a couple retail companies but soon realized that I really missed having that greater purpose of helping people.
 My major was in health communications, I was a health volunteer and I wanted to get back into the healthcare field,” Caudill said.